szageda/keeb-utils/Linux/KMonad/README.md

 > If you place the KMonad executable into a folder in your `PATH` variable, you won't have to use the absolute path.

 > [!WARNING]
-> You must manually configure your keyboard device in the configuration file – see [2.2 Configuration](#22-configuration).
+> You must manually configure your keyboard device in the configuration file—see [2.2 Configuration](#22-configuration).

 ### 2.2.
 Configuration